IV.2.1 The Development

 Authors of music videos hark back to various artistic as well as cinematic

-forms of animations and combine the aesthetics of videos and movie.
+forms of animations and combine the aesthetics of videos and movies.
 67

 The animations for film sequences being realised

 with mainframe and supercomputers were commissioned by producers of the

 entertainment industry.
 These films should fulfill the expectations of

 the movie goers.
 In contrary the animations created by Mary Jane Veeder,

 Steina and Woody Vasulka with mini- and microcomputers were experimental

 films made with the goal to find new film forms.
 On the other hand creators